Marcellis/mad-codelabs/docs/level6-task1/level6-task1.md

 Positive
 : Run the app.
 You should be able to click on the colors and get the color name displayed as a Snackbar message.
-Push the app to your Github repository.
+Push the app to your GitLab repository.